eabeam/ec200.f20/content/assignment/02-lab.md

     your sample?

 7. Generate a new variable, `lt35` that is equal to one if a person is less than 35 years old and 0 otherwise.
-What is the mean of `lt35`?
+What is the mean of `lt35,` and what is its interpretation?

 8. Using the `tabstat` command, find the average income and wages for those under age 35 and those at least age 35.
+How does it compare to median income and wages for each group?

 9. Using the `tabstat` command, find the average income and wages for men and women.

 10. There are several reasons why men might earn more than women.
-One reason might be that men are better educated than women; and workers with higher wages earn more.
+Suppose you hypothesized that that men have completed more education than women; and workers with higher education levels earn more.
 We will test this in two ways.

     1. First, generate a variable equal to one if a person has completed at least some post-secondary education, and zero